leolian003/Airflow-Redshift-ETL/readme.md

-# Airflow-powered ETL pipeline for a Redshift database
+# Airflow-powered ETL pipeline for a Redshift data warehouse

 ## Overview